Introduction to Idealstan

 time_id='date')

 We can then run a binary IRT ideal point model in which absences on particular bills are treated as a “hurdle” that the legislator must overcome in order to show up to vote.
-To do so, we specify model_type=2, which signifies a binary IRT model with missing-data (absence) inflation (see list above).
+To do so, we specify model_type=2, which signifies a binary IRT model with missing-data (absence) inflation (see list in Table 1).
 In essence, the model is calculating a separate ideal point position for each bill/item that represents the bill’s importance to different senators.
 Only if a bill is relatively salient will a legislator choose to show up and vote.

 This same missing-data mechanism also applies more broadly to situations of social choice.
 Any time that missing data might be a function of ideal points–people with certain ideal points are likely to avoid giving an answer–then these values should be marked as NA in the data and an inflated model type should be used.
+Otherwise, the missing data will be ignored during estimation.

 Ideal points are not identified without further information about the latent scale, especially its direction: should conservative ideal points be listed as positive or negative?
 To identify the latent scale, I constrain a conservative senator (John Barrasso) to be positive, and a liberal senator, Elizabeth Warren, to be negative in order to identify the polarity in the model.
 I have to pass in the names of the legislators as they exist in the IDs present in the senate114 data (column bionames).
 The person ideal point parameters are pinned to +1 and -1 but these values can be changed with the fix_high and fix_low function arguments for id_estimate.